 Urban Greening Grants

-Grants are now available for Tasmanian councils, authorities and natural resource management organisations to plant climate tolerant trees in urban environments to increase carbon storage and strengthen resilience to climate change.
+The program offered grants of between $5,000 and $40,000 to Tasmanian councils and recognised natural resource management organisations to plant climate tolerant trees in urban environments to increase carbon storage and build resilience to climate change.

-Under the changing climate, Tasmania is expected to experience an increase in annual temperatures including more hot days, and heatwaves.
+Under the changing climate, Tasmania is expected to experience an increase in annual temperatures, and more hot days and heatwaves.
 Increasing green areas in our urban environments can create more sustainable, comfortable and liveable communities, especially during high temperatures.

 The Urban Greening Grants program delivers on an action in the Emissions Reduction and Resilience Plan for Land use, land use change and forestry 2024-2029 to: